Easy Bruschetta Recipe with Mozzarella and Tomato Basil

 oil on bread on baking sheet ready to bake

-3. Toast the bread.
+Toast the bread.
 If your bread isn’t pre-sliced, slice it around ¼-½ inch thick.
-Drizzle or brush the bread slices with a little olive oil.
+Drizzle or brush the bread with a little olive oil then line up the slices on a baking sheet.

 toasted bruschetta bread